|

 What sorts of travellers would like Dinosaur Provincial Park?

-One does not have to be a dinosaur-loving child to appreciate Dinosaur Provincial Park (though kids will certainly love it).
+One does not have to be a dinosaur-loving child to appreciate this park (though kids will certainly love it).
 Anyone who enjoys unique landscapes (including photographers), hiking, camping, and destinations with very few tourist amenities will love the park.

 The side of an eroded hoodoo in the background.
 In front of it, a wooden shelter with a picnic table under it.